SimoneTestino/SimoneTestino/content/ColivingLiguria/Poeple/Volunteers/Volunteers Advertising/Volunteers Message.md

 draft: true
 date: 2025-08-01
 ---
+Hey!!
+You may be interested in joining ColivingLiguria as a Volunteer in Italy, you find all details on the instagram page @colivingliguria - www.instagram.com/colivingliguria or you can text me at +39 339 637 9372 and join the whatsapp community at https://chat.whatsapp.com/J67Cds7idarLwZrJRNywQS?mode=ac_t

+---
 ✨ Seeking Volunteers & Remote Workers ✨ for 🏡 Villa Renovation 🏡

 📍Location: Ligurian Riviera hinterland, 🇮🇹Italy🇮🇹 in the 🏔️Mountains🏔️ a short drive from the 🌊Sea🌊 🗓️ Calendar: Our goal is to start from early September!
-Minimal stay: Let's talk about it! - Maximal stay: Let's talk about it! 🕺People: A joyful group of creative people (I'm 22)
+There is no Minimal or Maximal stay, we'll have a talk and discuss all the details!

 If you may be interested, now or anytime in the future, follow us on Instagram!
 You will be updated on the developments of the project (we're choosing the final villa now!) and can pick the perfect time for you to join!
-Instagram: @colivingliguria - [https://www.instagram.com/colivingliguria](https://www.instagram.com/colivingliguria)
+Instagram: @colivingliguria - https://www.instagram.com/colivingliguria

 Are you into DIY, gardening, creative projects, or just looking for a unique life experience off the beaten path?
 Join my project to bring a traditional Ligurian villa back to life.
 I am a 22-year-old Italian student taking a gap year to make this dream a reality.